» Upcoming Holiday Closures: Oregonians branches and Member Service Center will be closed Monday 5/29 in observance of Memorial Day.

 Prioritize your security by taking these steps

 Your account numbers, Social Security number, card numbers and card details are confidential.
-Do not ever offer this information within an email, and be careful not to offer it in a phone call unless the individual is reputable or you initiated the phone call.
+Do not ever offer this information within an email, and be careful not to offer it in a phone call unless the individual is reputable and you initiated the phone call.

-It doesn't matter if the caller ID says it's your bank or the IRS calling or emailing you, scammers can spoof phone number and email addresses.
+It doesn't matter if the caller ID says it's your bank or the IRS calling or emailing you, scammers can spoof phone numbers and email addresses.
 Always shred documents that contain your personal information, like billing statements, before throwing them away.

 Do not open emails from unknown or unsolicited sources, and delete an email immediately if it looks to be suspicious.
 Don't click links directly within emails; instead, go directly to the business' website.
 Fraudsters are clever, and they've created landing pages that look like legitimate websites - but the actual URL will not represent the business' website.
 Pay close attention to punctuation errors and misspellings, these are often tell-tale signs of a spoofed email.